-We have audited the Group and Company financial statements (the "financial statements") of Elli Investments Limited (the "Company") for the period from 31 May 2012 (date of incorporation) to 31 December 2012 which comprise the consolidated profit and loss account, the consolidated balance sheet, the consolidated cash flow statement, the company balance sheet and the related notes.
+We have audited the Group and Company financial statements (the "financial statements") of Elli Investments Limited (the "Company") for the year ended 31 December 2013 which comprise the consolidated profit and loss account, the consolidated balance sheet, the consolidated cash flow statement, the company balance sheet and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards.